naeglinghaff/algorithm_timer/README.md

 * Place this item at the 3rd to last item in the array -3
 * Leave the item now at 0 where it is as each item has now been fully reversed.

-This solution requires the array to take note of the oringal postion of each  of item and also acknowlege the length of the array.
+This solution requires the array to take note of the original position of each  of item and also acknowledge the length of the array.

+An alternative route would be to:

+* Pick up the item at position 0
+* Swap it with the item at position -1
+* Pick up the item at position 1
+* Swap it with the item at position -2 etc ..